-I add modeling putty on all surfaces to fill in gaps, cracks and unwanted holes, and to smooth surfaces which will be spraypainted.
+I add wood filler to fill in gaps, cracks and unwanted holes, and to smooth surfaces which will be spraypainted.

-I repeat the putty steps until I'm satisfied with the smoothness of the model.
+I repeat the wood filler step until I'm satisfied with the smoothness of the model.

-I putty and sand the new seams between the glued parts, multiple times.
+I fill and sand the new seams between the glued parts, multiple times.

-I spray the entire model in filler primer and sand it again.
-This fills in small cracks that putty couldn't.
+I spray the entire model with filler primer and sand it again.
+This fills in small cracks that wood filler couldn't.

 Then, I start spraying layers of base coat.

-I use an airbrush or spray paint for painting the main color of your model.
+I use an airbrush or spray paint for painting the main color of your model, other than white.